-Drinking plenty of fluids, not ascending too fast, avoiding heavy meals, alcohol, smoking and taking frequent breaks will help prevent AMS.
+Drinking plenty of fluids, not eating too fast, avoiding heavy meals, alcohol, smoking, and taking frequent breaks will help prevent AMS.
 Treat mild symptoms with paracetamol.

 Moving down in elevation will also help to treat your symptoms.
 Even 300m can make a lot of difference.
 If you were to have an accident in the mountains and require an airlift you would NEED travel insurance!
 Else, it would cost you a fortune.

 Some people take the drugs Acetazolamide or Dexamethasone to tackle the symptoms or ascend faster.
 I do not recommend this as it masks the signs and you won’t have any idea how bad your condition has become.
 Given how severe AMS is, I don’t recommend using this course of action.
 Despite your schedule.